 Transmitted herewith for your review and approval is an Act which, if adopted, would authorize the County of Westchester (the "County") to enter into a Second Restated and Amended Playland Management Agreement (the "Second Restated Agreement") with Standard Amusements, LLC ("Standard Amusements").
 The Second Restated Agreement fully resolves the issues raised in the Chapter 11 case brought in the United States Bankruptcy Court for the Southern District of New York entitled: In re Standard Amusements LLC, Debtor, Case No. 19-23061 (RDD), and the Adversary Proceeding No. 19-08264 (RDD), Standard Amusements LLC, Plaintiff v.
-The County of Westchester, by and through George Latimer, in his official capacity as County Executive of Westchester, Kathleen O'Connor in her official capacity as the Commissioner of the Department of Public Works and Transportation, Defendant ("Bankruptcy Litigation").
+The County of Westchester, by and through George Latimer, in his official capacity as County Executive of Westchester, Kathleen O'Connor in her official capacity as the Commissioner of the Department of Parks, Recreation, and Conservation, and Hugh J. Greechan, in his official capacity as the Commissioner of the Department of Public Works and Transportation, Defendant ("Bankruptcy Litigation").
 The Second Restated Agreement is the result of over ten (10) months of negotiations conducted at the urging of the bankruptcy court.